 Making new friends is an important part of your experience, so specific suitemate requests cannot be accommodated.
 Suitemate assignments will be released at check-in day upon arrival to campus.

 You will live with other high school students attending our program, generally two to four a suite.
 Each student will have their own room, but share a bathroom, kitchen, and living area with other Engineering Innovation students.
 Suitemates are assigned by the Summer Discovery residential staff.
-We will follow JHU’s housing practice of assigning students to rooms based on sex.
+JHU housing practice is to assign students to rooms based on the gender you selected on the online application.
 Should this not meet your needs, please contact us when you submit your enrollment forms.
 EEI and SEE students please contact the EI Office at [email protected], and ISPEED students please contact the ISPEED office at [email protected].

 All meals are included in your residential package, beginning with evening dinner on check-in day and ending with breakfast on check-out day.
 You’ll share any dietary allergies or restrictions when filling out your application forms.